martinkearn/Content/Demos/Visual Studio/VS 2017 Update 3 for Web Devs.md

 Run app in browser and explore it (counter, data)

-Make a change to `clientApp/app/components/home/home.component.html` and see the browser update on save
+Make a change to header in `clientApp/app/components/counter/counter.component.html` and see the browser update on save

 Edit `clientApp/app/components/counter/counter.component.ts` to be